z3z1ma/alto/docs/docs/extensions/evidence.md

 Firstly, to enable the Evidence.dev extension, you must add `evidence` to the `extensions` key in your `alto` configuration file.

 The Evidence.dev extension is configured primarily through environment variables.
 You can set these in your `.env` file, in your `alto` configuration file, or in your environment.
 There are a few exceptions to this rule, which are documented below.
 You can set the home directory for Evidence.dev in your `alto` configuration file, but you can also set the `EVIDENCE_HOME` environment variable to override this.
 You can also set the `strict` key in your `alto` configuration file to set the build mode to strict.
 This will cause the build to fail if any of the Evidence.dev reports fail to build.
 Lastly, you can set the `database` key in your `alto` configuration file to set the database adapter to use.
-This will override the `DATABASE` environment variable if set.
+The `database` key can be set to one of `bigquery`, `duckdb`, `mysql`, `postgres`, `redshift`, `snowflake`, `sqlite`.
+The `DATABASE` environment variable will override this if set.

 ```toml title="alto.toml"
 [default]